What is Hominy?

 - Chickpeas: Chickpeas have a mild, nutty flavor with a creamy texture, which is fairly similar to the taste and texture of hominy.
 Again, they mostly make a good substitute for soups, stews, and chilis.

-Hominy is made from corn, but it’s different because it has undergone a process called nixtamalization.
-This changes both its texture and flavor compared to regular corn.
+Hominy is made from corn, but itโs different because it has undergone a process called nixtamalization.
+This makes its texture more plump and chewy and gives it a unique flavor compared to regular corn.

-Yes, you can use canned hominy instead of dry hominy as a convenient alternative to dried.
-Don’t forget to rinse and drain it prior to using.
+Yes, you can use canned hominy instead of dry hominy as a convenient alternative.
+Donโt forget to rinse and drain it prior to using.
 Just note, for the most authentic flavor and texture, nothing compares to nixtamalizing your own corn or cooking hominy from dry.

 Once corn goes through the nixtamalization process, the husk of the kernel is removed.
 This softens it and makes it much easier to digest.

-If you’re wondering what ingredients like chamoy and Mexican chocolate are and how to use them, take a peek at some of our other guides:
+If you’re wondering what ingredients like chamoy and Mexican chocolate are and how to use them, take a peek at some of these other guides:

 How to Cook Hominy